 First we enter “The Trial” period

-The response from LinkedIn’s Customer Experience Advocate (un-ironically identified as “Faith“) was:
+The response from LinkedIn’s Customer Experience Advocate (who un-ironically identified herself as “Faith“) was:

 - We won’t tell you what you’re being punished for, but here’s a laundry list of possible “violation/s”.